How to Grill Chicken Thighs on a Gas Grill? Your Guide to Tasty BBQ!

 3. Sear the chicken thighs

-Before you get into the cooking proper, you want to sear the skin side of the chicken first.
-Lay the chicken thighs with the skin side down on the hottest part of the grill and cook for a few minutes uncovered.
-The searing duration should be dependent on how hot the grill is.
-You wouldn’t want your chicken thighs to burn, so you shouldn’t leave them on the hottest part of the grill for a very long time.
-5 – 10 minutes should be enough to properly sear the meat.
+The searing duration is dependent on how hot the grill is.
+You wouldn’t want your chicken thighs to burn, so you shouldn’t leave them on the hottest part of the grill for long.
+5 minutes should be enough to properly sear the meat.

 4. Grill the chicken thighs properly on low heat

-Grill for about 20 minutes with the lid of the grill closed.
-The reduced temperature and the hot air in the closed lid help the chicken thighs cook slowly and retain their juices as they cook, and not dry out.
 The aim is for the chicken thighs to cook “low and slow,” such that the end product is tender and juicy.
 Depending on the size of the thighs and temperature settings, you may cook for more than 20 minutes.

 5. Turn over and baste with barbecue sauce

-Like we said earlier, the meticulous nature of the grilling process is one of the more enjoyable things about BBQ.
 After grilling the chicken thighs for some time, turn them over and baste with your favorite barbecue sauce (home-made or store-bought).

 Cover the grill and cook for another 20 – 30 minutes.
 Next, turn the chicken thighs over, baste the other side, and grill with the lid closed for another 10 – 20 minutes.